|Academic Profile |

 - BSc (Civil Engrg) University of London, Queen Mary Coll.
 1977

-He teaches environmental engineering and science and has guided numerous postdoctoral fellows, and Masters and PhD candidates.
+He had taught environmental engineering and science and has guided numerous postdoctoral fellows, and PhD candidates.
 He was a founding member of the Singapore Engineering Accreditation Board and contributed to Singapore's first Accreditation Manual for university engineering education.

 He was Vice-Dean at the Faculty of Engineering, National University of Singapore and then Dean until 2003.
 In 2004 the Faculty was ranked 9th in a world ranking exercise conducted by Times London.
 From 2003 - 2004, he was founding Director of the Environmental Science & Engineering Program.
 In 2005 he was Singapore director of the Singapore-MIT Alliance serving the alliance universities - National University of Singapore, Nanyang Technological University, and Massachusetts Institute of Technology till 2006.
 Thereafter he was Director - Capability Development at the Environment & Water Industry Development Council, Ministry of the Environment & Water Resources working on national funding for R&D and manpower development.
-In 2007 he joined NTU and became founding Executive Director at the Nanyang Environment & Water Research Institute (NEWRI).
-The NEWRI ecosystem presently operates with eight units covering education, research (4 of the units are Centres of Excellence), technology development, and interfaces with industry and community for applications and commercialization.
+In 2007 he joined NTU and became founding Executive Director at the Nanyang Environment & Water Research Institute (NEWRI) till 2017.
+The NEWRI ecosystem had then operated with eight units covering education, research (the units are Centres of Excellence), engineering development and technology de-risking, and interfaces with industry and community for applications and commercialization.